Psychological Assessments for ADHD, Trauma, & Personality | Adult Diagnostic Evaluations in Dallas, Texas

 • Consistent feelings of deep distress after receiving feedback or criticism (Rejection Sensitive Dysphoria)

 Professionals with ADHD often develop sophisticated coping strategies, which can mask symptoms for years.
-A careful evaluation helps differentiate ADHD from anxiety, trauma responses, perfectionism, or burnout.
+A careful evaluation helps differentiate ADHD from anxiety, trauma responses, hormonal imbalances, or burnout.

 Personality Assessments